-- (a) Of these 360 points: - i. at least 240 points must be from courses listed in Schedule B to these Regulations; - ii. at least 15 points must be from courses listed in Schedule C to these Regulations - iii. the remaining 105 points may be for courses from any undergraduate degree of the University. - (b) In addition to these requirements, a student must be credited with courses to the value of; - i. at least 225 points above 100-level, including - ii. at least 90 points at 300-level. - (c) Within the provisions outlined above a student must satisfy the requirements for at least either a major and a minor, or two majors.
+- (a) Of these 360 points: - i. at least 240 points must be from courses listed in Schedule V to these Regulations; - ii. at least 15 points must be from courses listed in Schedule E to these Regulations - iii. the remaining 105 points may be for courses from any undergraduate degree of the University.

-- i.
-Majors for the Bachelor of Arts degree are in Schedule A to these Regulations. - ii.
-Minors for the Bachelor of Arts degree are in Schedule A to these Regulations and Schedule B of the Bachelor of Commerce degree Regulations.
+- (b) In addition to these requirements, a student must be credited with courses to the value of; - i. at least 225 points above 100-level, including - ii. at least 90 points at 300-level. - (c) Within the provisions outlined above a student must satisfy the requirements for at least either a major and a minor, or two majors. - i.
+Majors for the Bachelor of Arts degree are in Schedule S to these Regulations. - Minors for the Bachelor of Arts degree are in Schedule S or those minors provided for in the General Conditions for Credit Regulations.